Sinity/intercept-bounce/README.md

     ```

 4. **Periodic Stats Dump:**
-    Filter with the default 10ms threshold and print full stats to stderr every 60 seconds.
+    Filter with the default 10ms threshold and print full stats to stderr every 60 seconds (in addition to the final stats on exit).

     ```bash
     sudo sh -c 'intercept -g ... | intercept-bounce --log-interval 60 | uinput -d ...'